SUTURO/ros-protege/README.md

 ## Requirements

+* Unix System with ROS installed
 * Java 11 or higher
 * `JAVA_HOME` environment variable must be set to the JDK installation directory

 ## Usage

 1. Make sure you have installed the [requirements](#requirements)
+2. Clone and download this repository to your desired location
-2. Build the project using the build script
+3. Build the project using the build script
     ```bash
     sh build.sh
     ```
-3. Run ros-protege using the start script
+4. Run ros-protege using the start script
     ```bash
     sh start.sh
     ```